 7. Hawaii’s public records law mandates that public records be made available whenever possible.
 Gov. David Ige suspended the open government laws under an emergency order during the pandemic.
 Do you agree or disagree with his action?
 What would you do to ensure the public has access to open meetings and public records in a timely fashion?

 I believe in having a transparent government.
 I agree with the governor’s initial suspension of the open government laws for a limited time and limited purpose as decisions needed to be made quickly when the emergency first started.
 This action was taken to allow government operations to continue while ensuring that quarantine procedures to protect the health and safety of state residents and visitors were capable of being complied with.

-However, now that the pandemic has gone on for several months, I believe these laws should be relaxed and we should look to other avenues of allowing the public to have notice and access to open meetings and public records.
+However, now that the pandemic has gone on for several months, I believe we should look to other avenues of allowing the public to have notice and access to open meetings and public records.
 For example, several candidate forums have been held using virtual meeting technology, which allowed the public to have access to these forums.
 These same technologies can be used to allow for public participation of government meetings and public records.
 Maintaining the capacity for web access at the county level will be a priority of mine as the county safely reopens physical access to government meetings.

 8. What more should Hawaii County be doing to prepare for the effects of climate change, including sea level rise and threats to the reefs?